Deciding on the best way to acquire vehicles for your fleet? You might be wondering whether to provide drivers with a company car or car allowance.

 - Don’t currently own a vehicle

-- Have vehicle that isn’t right for the job
+- Have a vehicle that isn’t right for the job

 - Don’t want to use their personal vehicle for work